tjaensch/currency/README.md

-# currency

-Golang command line script that fetches currency exchange rate data from the http://fixer.io/ JSON API
+# Golang command line script that fetches currency exchange rate data from the http://fixer.io/ JSON API

 - Go has to be properly installed on your machine for this to work (https://golang.org/doc/install)